 A wisely developed platform knows exactly where a product should be placed on a website or an app to make it more visible in the eyes of prospective buyers.
 While training the employees to use a platform through its software documented information, a team leader but ensures lead generation and conversion through proper CTAs and executing all reports obtained about customer behavior and engagement.

 1. List down requirements of the user

-What is the basic purpose being served and to whom must be addressed.
-What is the size of the organization, how many employees will be using the platform, what is the organizational structure, etc must be decided before customising platform to their particular needs.
+What is the basic purpose being served and to whom it must be addressed?
+What is the size of the organization, how many employees will be using the platform, what is the organizational structure, etc must be decided before customising the platform to their particular needs?